streamx-dev/streamx-commerce-accelerator/README.md

 4. Configure common Azure platform Terraform variables in [`terraform/azure/.env`](terraform/azure/.env)
    > **Variables:**
-   > * `TF_VAR_user_identity_id` - Azure Managed User Identity ID used for creating and managing
+   > * `TF_VAR_user_identity_id` - Azure Managed Identity ID used by Terraform script as AKS cluster User Managed Identity.
+If not set System Managed Identity will
-       cluster used by Terraform scripts from this repository.
-If not set System managed user will be used and no static public ip could be used.
+       be used and no static public IP could be used.
 On Azure Managed Identity Overview (identity from prerequisite) switch to JSON view and copy Resource ID.
    > * `TF_VAR_resource_group_name` - Azure Resource Group name which was created as prerequisite
    > * `TF_VAR_location` - Azure location used for all resources created by Terraform scripts from
        this repository.